seanednd/The-Sins-of-Ha-sana/artificer-flavor.md

 - Arcane Lock
 	- Paint that's been mixed with gold dust that you paint the symbol of a lock on
 - Blur
-	- Activate a device that is constantly pulling you in and out of reality
+	- Activate a device that is constantly pulling you in and out of your current plane of existence
 - Continual Flame
 	- Mix oil with ruby dust on target
 - Darkvision